 ORR benefits and services (PDF) are available to eligible persons from the following groups:

 - Special Immigrant Visa (SIV) holders

-- Victims of Trafficking
+- Victims of Trafficking (PDF)

 ORR’s Survivors of Torture program provides rehabilitative, social, and legal services to individuals – regardless of immigration status - who have experienced torture which occurred outside the U.S.

 ORR also provides care and placement for unaccompanied children who enter the United States from other countries without an adult guardian.

 - Children’s Services (includes Unaccompanied Refugee Minors program)